dmcshane784/a2ssd/README.md

 # a2ssd

-Collaborative A2 SSD project from QUB tutorials
+Collaborative A2 SSD project from QUB tutorials.